Life Coach: Kiwi Heroines!

 - Do you plan for ‘me’ time?
 Do you organise breaks or activities that refresh your heart and soul?
 Or do you feel, like so many, that you aren’t worthy of having that time; that to want it is selfish?
 In what ways could you care better for yourself (and thus give the best support to others you care about).

-Richard Blakeborough is a life coach and regular Family Care NZ contributor.
+Richard Blakeborough is a life coach and contributor to Family Care NZ.
 One day Richard was a fit and healthy man, then his cardiologist told him he had heart disease and needed a triple bypass.